Family Law

 John P. Sherman

 John Sherman has been a licensed attorney since 2017, beginning his practice in civil litigation and family law.
-He has handled a variety of non-jury trials involving bankruptcy, guardianship, domestic violence, and divorce matters.
+He has handled trial and non-jury trials involving personal injury, guardianship, domestic violence, and divorce matters.

 Written by